jimskon/POGIL-ITS/README.md

 You must get this from Jim Skon

 ## To get the schma from mysql
-mysqldump -u root -p --no-data --routines --triggers pogil_its > pogil_its_full_schema.sql
+mysqldump -u root -p --no-data --routines --triggers pogil_db > pogil_db_full_schema.sql